The Project T.I.M.E. Mentor Program strives to foster positive relationships between public

-The recommended time period that a mentor meets with the student is once a week a 3 to 5 visits per month for the entire school year.
+Length of Match The recommended time period that a mentor meets with the student is once a week a 3 to 5 visits per month for the entire school year.
 It is very important that the visits be consistent.
 The mentor and school usually decide the day of the visits.

 that is used to complete a background check.
 Once the mentor is